NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 constraint or an external DEM constraint.
 Their number should be similar to the number of interest points, and it should be large if the poses are resampled very finely (see next section).

+Anchor points can be used only with linescan cameras, so without frame cameras as inputs (:numref:`jitter_linescan_frame_cam`).

 The relevant options are ``--num-anchor-points``, ``--anchor-weight``, ``--anchor-dem``, and